amarula/chatgpt-code-review-gerrit-plugin/README.md

 **NOTE**: Double quotes need to be escaped in directives content.

 - `enabledFileExtensions`: This limits the reviewed files to the given types.
-Default file extensions are ".py, .java, .js, .ts, .html, .css, .cs, .cpp, .c, .h, .php, .rb, .swift, .kt, .r, .jl, .go, .scala, .pl, .pm, .rs, .dart, .lua, .sh, .vb, .bat".
+Default file extensions are "py, java, js, ts, html, css, cs, cpp, c, h, php, rb, swift, kt, r, jl, go, scala, pl, pm, rs, dart, lua, sh, vb, bat".

   **NOTE**: Extensions without a leading dot (e.g., 'py') are also accepted.
 - `enabledVoting`: Initially disabled (false).
 If set to true, allows ChatGPT to cast a vote on each reviewed Patch Set